GoogleCloudPlatform/podcast/site/content/post/episode-26-war-dragons-with-gustavo-ambrozio/index.md

 audioSize = 46503472
 categories = ["App Engine", "Customer", "Gaming"] date = "2016-05-18T01:07:49Z"
-description = "Gustavo Ambrozio, from Pocket Gems, tells us about how they implemented and how they run War Dragons with the power of Google Cloud Platform." draft = false episodeNumber = 26 hosts = ["Francesc Campoy Flores", "Mark Mandel"]
+description = "Gustavo Ambrozio, from Pocket Gems, tells us about how they implemented and how they run War Dragons with the power of Google Cloud." draft = false episodeNumber = 26 hosts = ["Francesc Campoy Flores", "Mark Mandel"]